usaid-cs/yesterday-i-learned/random.md

 1. The country with the highest sales tax goes to either Bhutan, at [50%](https://tradingeconomics.com/country-list/sales-tax-rate), or Hungary, at [27%](https://en.wikipedia.org/wiki/List_of_countries_by_tax_rates), depending on the sources you trust.
 1. BLU (the phone manufacturer) stands for Bold Like Us.
 1. Any personal project is a good personal project if [it has a gif demo in the readme](https://thehftguy.com/2016/10/24/heres-how-to-make-a-good-github-project-for-your-resume/).
 Apart from you and your own self esteem, no one cares about your code.
-1. Bill Burr on cows: "We have such a crazy relationship with cows.
-You ever think about that?
-You can nurse from it, you can eat it, alright?
-You can tip it over when it's sleeping.
-But if you fuck it, you're going to jail."
 1. A good point depdendency injection has over imports is that [injected depdendencies do not need full paths declared](https://stackoverflow.com/questions/32365877/why-use-dependency-injection-when-you-can-import-a-java-class), so you can swap these dependencies with different implementations however you like.
 1. [Sci-Hub](http://www.sciencemag.org/news/2017/07/sci-hub-s-cache-pirated-papers-so-big-subscription-journals-are-doomed-data-analyst) is the world's library of pirated scientific journals.
 It's great.
 1. Quite a bit of rural Australia is [still farmland](http://i.imgur.com/PZSiEJU.jpg).